 The safety of our students is the district’s top priority.
 As we move forward with potentially developing the Cassady Avenue land, we will continue to evaluate this issue, including by using the district’s own safety and security resources to assess the site’s safety needs.
 We also plan to confer with outside entities about recommended safety and security measures, including Columbus School for Girls, which has successfully operated an athletic sports complex for years further north on North Cassady Avenue.
 We also have held discussions with the City of Bexley about the potential of Bexley Police support for the complex.

-During a due diligence period provided for in the purchase contract, the District has hired experts to do this work, including conducting site inspections and reviewing environmental reports and studies on the site in detail.
-Throughout this process, we are working with the Ohio Environmental Protection Agency (OEPA) and civil engineers to ensure the land is safe for our use.
+During the due-diligence period provided for in the purchase contract, the district hired experts to conduct site inspections and review environmental reports and studies on the site in detail.
+The following are issues we addressed:

 What information has the Ohio EPA shared with Bexley Schools?